MrTsRex/Text_Summarizer_with_RNN/README.md

 ﻿# Text_Summarizer_with_RNN

 This is a project for our bigdata ecosystem class.
-We're developing a Text Summarizer using Recurrent Neural Network and Sequence-to-Sequence model.
+We've developed a Text Summarizer using Recurrent Neural Network and Sequence-to-Sequence model.
 The data set being used is DeepMind's CNN and Dailymail dataset of news stories.

 The dataset stories can be downloaded from [here](https://cs.nyu.edu/~kcho/DMQA/).
-We will be using stories dataset from the both.
+We used stories dataset from the both.

 Our code is inspired from tensorflow's [textsum](https://github.com/tensorflow/models/tree/master/research/textsum).